-But there is just one more thing you have to do before you continue your night of drinking on the town and the inevitable trip to the Kings Cross area, you must check out the Sydney Harbour Bridge at dusk right as the sun is falling beyond the horizon.
+But there is just one more thing you have to do before continuing your night of drinking on the town and the inevitable trip to the Kings Cross area.

-Whether the full hike to the top of the famed bridge is within your drinking/backpacker budget or not, there are many ways to view the harbour from its spiritual centre.
+Whether the entire hike to the top of the famed bridge is within your drinking backpacker budget or not, there are many ways to view the Harbour from its spiritual centre.

-Walking across the bridge is free and offers some incredible panoramic views of the bay.
+Next, walking across the bridge is free and offers some incredible panoramic views of the Harbour.

-But to have the full experience, one must make the trek to its highest point to take in views into the far off waters of the Pacific and down the river to Parramatta.
+But to have the whole experience, one must make the trek to its highest point to take in views into the far off waters of the Pacific and down the river to Parramatta.

-There is plenty of choices, you could even head back to ‘The Rocks’, but no, the real party is at Potts Point and Kings Cross.
+There are plenty of choices, you could even head back to ‘The Rocks’, but no, the real party is at Potts Point and Kings Cross.

 Highlighted by Soho Bar, Hugo’s Lounge and Arq, well known on the gay scene, there is a massive array of options that will leave your legs heavy and you craving a greasy late-night cheeseburger.

-Hangover’s suck I know, but that is just the backpackers’ way and the best way to cure it and have an excellent time is not to curl up and drink heaps of water, it is to check out the plethora of beaches that cover the coast just outside of the CBD.
+Hangover’s suck, I know, but that is just the backpackers’ way and the best way to cure it and have an excellent time is not to curl up and drink heaps of water.
+Check out the plethora of beaches that cover the coast outside the CBD.

 Life’s a beach

-Only fifteen minutes from the city is Bondi Beach, a beach with fantastic surf and an even better atmosphere.
+Bondi Beach is only fifteen minutes from the city, a beach with fantastic surf and an even better atmosphere.

-If you’re up for it, the Bondi to Coogee Beach coastal walk is a great way to spend the afternoon.
+The Bondi to Coogee Beach coastal walk is a great way to spend the afternoon if you’re up for it.

-There is one other beach that provides both the obvious in fantastic surf but also a great party scene as the evening comes around, that beach is Manly Beach.
+One other beach that provides both the obvious in fantastic surf and a great party scene as the evening comes around is Manly Beach,

-Take a walk up the Corso on your way to the beach where you’ll find the Steyne Hotel a great place to check out as the beach quiets down and day turns to night.
+Then walk along the Manly Corso on your way to the beach.
+Keep an eye out for the Steyne Hotel, a great place to check out as the beach quiets down and day turns to night.

-There are many other attractions to check out that we couldn’t fit into this guide from the Sydney Aquarium, Taronga Zoo and The Tower Sky Walk.
+Fantastic attractions include the Sydney Aquarium, Taronga Zoo and The Tower Sky Walk.

-But with most things in walking distance or a fun ferry ride away ticking other things off on your Sydney Bucket List won’t be difficult.
+Most things are within walking distance or a fun ferry ride away.
+Making ticking stuff off your Sydney Bucket List will be a breeze.